flipt-io/cup/README.md

 One thing of note is the `-api-resources` flag which configures the location of `cupd`'s API resource directory.
 This directory should contain a bunch of API resource instances which we will talk about in the following configuration sections.

-Each of the flags can be altneratively provided as an environment variable.
+Each of the flags can be alternatively provided as an environment variable.
 The convention for environment variable naming is: `CUPD{{ uppercase(replace(flag, "-", "_")) }}`.

 For example, `-api-address` can be expressed via `CUPD_API_ADDRESS`.

 Finally, a configuration YAML file can be used instead.
-This also follows a naming convention which tokenizes flag keys on `-`.
+This also follows a naming convention that tokenizes flag keys on `-`.

 <details>